connectrpc/conformance/docs/configuring_and_running_tests.md

   anything that _looks_ like an option, is actually a positional argument.
 * `./path/to/client/program --some-flag-for-client-program`: The positional arguments
   represent the command to invoke in order to run the client under test.
 The first token must be the path to the executable.
-Any other arguments are passed to that executable as arguments.
+Any subsequent arguments are passed as arguments to that executable.
 So in this case, `--some-flag-for-client-program` is an option that our client under test understands.

 Common reasons to pass arguments to the client or server under test are:
 1. To control verbosity of log output.
 When troubleshooting an implementation, it